PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timeseries.md

             #     obs: 'z_layer', 'time', 'current_phase', 'cycle_model'
             #     obsm: 'spatial'
 ```
-The output tells us that we have loaded a time series with 24758 cell (agent) snapshots and 27 features.
+The output tells us that we have loaded a time series with 24758 cell (agent) snapshots and 27 attributes.
 And that we have spatial coordinate annotation (position\_x, position\_y, position\_z, time) of the loaded data.

 A mcds time series can be translated into a chronological list of anndata objects, where each entry is a single time step.